MadisonMadi/Staff-Helper/README.md

   - You can showcase an item simply by holding it in your hand, then type in chat [ item] (no space).

+- /staffhelp sitting Sitting Message
+  - To find places where you can sit down you need to enable F3+B to find interactable hitboxes, click these spots to sit down and cast your rod!

 - /staffhelp store ➜ Store Message
   - You can check out the store page by doing '/buy', to purchase ranks, boosters and credits!